nginxinc/ansible-role-nginx/README.md

       version: 4.1.0
   ```

+- Instructions on how to install Ansible collections can be found in the [Ansible collections](https://docs.ansible.com/ansible/latest/collections_guide/collections_installing.html) guide.
 - You will need to run this role as a root user using Ansible's `become` parameter.
 Make sure you have set up the appropriate permissions on your target hosts.
-- Instructions on how to install Ansible core can be found in the [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#upgrading-ansible-from-version-2-9-and-older-to-version-2-10-or-later) docs.
-- Instructions on how to install Ansible collections can be found in the [Ansible collections](https://docs.ansible.com/ansible/latest/collections_guide/collections_installing.html) guide.

 > [!TIP]
 > You can alternatively install the [Ansible community distribution](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#selecting-an-ansible-package-and-version-to-install) (what is still known Ansible -- instead of Ansible core) if you don't want to manage individual collections.